 Email submissions to firstname.lastname@example.org.
 You will receive a letter of acknowledgement immediately, and you will be notified of acceptance after the middle of February.

-Prose must be submitted as Microsoft Word document files, using Times New Roman font, size 12.
-Prose must be double spaced.
+Prose must be submitted as Microsoft Word document files, and your work must be double-spaced.
 Unless unique formatting is integral to the piece, literary works should be aligned on the left margin and not printed in all upper-case letters.
 There is a 4,000-word limit for prose entries.

-Poetry must be submitted as Microsoft Word document files, using Times New Roman font, size 12.
+Poetry must be submitted as Microsoft Word document files.
 Single spacing is permissible for poetry.
 Unless unique formatting is integral to the piece, poems should be aligned on the left margin and not printed in all upper-case letters.
 There is a 2,000-word limit for poetry entries.

 When taking photographs of artwork for submission, pay attention to lighting and orientation in order to prevent shadowing, glare, skewing, or unintentional cropping.

-Artwork and photographs must be sent as digital files.
+Again, artwork and photographs must be sent as digital files.
+Save as a jpeg, if possible.

 Compression: Please do not compress photos when emailing them.
 Compressed photos lose information that cannot be restored.
 It is not like zipping or stuffing files; photos cannot be “unzipped” or “unstuffed.”
 Many programs will automatically downsize photos for emailing and viewing on a computer screen, but there is usually an option for sending the photo without reducing its size.
 Please choose that option.